$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 Change File Owner in Ubuntu 14.04

 Hi!
-The Tutorial shows you Step-by-step How to Change File/Directory Owner on Ubuntu 14.04 Trusty Tahr LTS GNU/Linux.
+This tutorial will guide you step-by-step on How to Change File/Directory Owner on Ubuntu 14.04 Trusty Tahr LTS GNU/Linux.

 And the Ubuntu 14.04 Change File Owner instruction is to Set a different Owner for Files and Directories on the Ubuntu Linux File System.